szp11/datacentrePerformance/README.md

 + Where are the bottle necks?
 + What indications exist of failure?

-As I did not find anything than did meet the above requirements, I stared this project to fill this gap.
+As I did not find anything that did meet the above requirements, I stared this project to fill this gap.

 ## Objectives:
 + Only focus on the most important and valuable measurements.
 (There exist more than 20 000 measures on an average windows system.
 This library only focus on measures with a clear use case for health or performance).